suborbital/docs/website/docs/compute/deployment/local-deployment/minikube.md

 You will be asked for a domain.
 Please make sure to enter your domain from ngrok.

-These will now live in the `.suborbital/` folder.
+This will generate some Kubernetes manifest files, which will now live in the `.suborbital/` folder:

+- `scc-atmo-deployment.yaml`
+- `scc-autoscale.yaml`
+- `scc-controlplane-deployment.yaml`

 ### 5. Disable TLS checks in the Compute environment